In this section

 The National Statement on Ethical Conduct in Human

 Research says that if you want people to take part in your research project, you need to get their informed consent.
-This means that they:
+They should:

 You also need to record the fact that each person has consented to take part in your project.
 You can record consent in a number of ways, depending on the: